How Do Instagram Hashtags Work? – All You Need to Know

 You can place labels in 5 different sections of your account:

 This small section of 150 characters allows you to enter hashtags, although it is not recommended that you use them unless you have one of your own brand or business.
+Remember that you can click these tags and leave your profile to see other content that uses those tags.

 In the event that you include a hashtag of your own brand in your bio, by clicking on it, that person will continue to see content of your own brand or in which your products or services have been tagged.

-2. Publications
+Publications

-3. Comment
+Comment

-4. Stories
+Stories

 Among all the options that stories allow you, one of them is hashtags.
-The maximum limit is 10, from there you choose how many to put.
+The maximum limit is 10; from there, you choose how many to put.

-Reels are the trending format on Instagram and can be positioned in the โ€œExplorerโ€ tab or can be seen when someone searches for or clicks on a hashtag, so it is advisable to put tags on these videos.
+Reels are the trending format on Instagram and can appear in the “Explorer” tab or when someone searches for or clicks on a hashtag, so it is advisable to add tags to these videos.

-How To Know What Hashtags To Use On Instagram?
+How to Know What Hashtags to Use on Instagram?

 Types of Hashtags that you can use on Instagram